Each committee must have a Chair who is in charge of organizing and recording meetings

-The Fundraising Committee plans fundraisers and special events for St. Michael’s Printshop.
-This committee can be comprised of anyone who is interested in helping plan and execute events that will help raise money and visibility for the printshop and for its members.
+The Fundraising Committee raises funds for St. Michael’s Printshop.
+This committee can be composed of anyone who is interested in helping diversify and expand the ways we raise money and visibility for the printshop.
 You don’t need previous experience to join this committee, but all experience is welcome.
-This committee is one of the most hands on committees in terms of the types of jobs you might end up doing as a member – ie. you could go from helping plan the event to helping run it (ie. setting up / taking down for events, coordinating volunteers, helping visitors, managing cashbox/payments, etc).
+This committee is one of the most hands-on committees in terms of the types of jobs you might end up doing as a member.
 If you are interested in joining the Fundraising & Special Events Committee please click here and fill out the form.
 If you have any questions email firstname.lastname@example.org

-2. Actively work to centre and support BIPOC and 2SLGBTQIA artists.
-This will be done in consultation with the programming committee by programming artists from these communities as well as inviting artists in to the shop to give (paid) workshops and talks.
+Actively work to centre and support BIPOC and 2SLGBTQIA artists.
+This will be done in consultation with the programming committee by programming artists from these communities as well as inviting artists into the shop to give (paid) workshops and talks.
 This could also look like a BIPOC specific Artist in Residence program (paid according to CARFAC fees).

 We are looking for members to join this committee, if you are interested fill out click here and fill out the form.

 The Human Resources Committee meets on an as-need basis to check in with any issues that arise at relational levels whether that be a staff, member, or volunteer issue.
 This committee usually consists of mostly board members, but it invites and welcomes members of the community who have a background in Human Resources.
 If you are interested in joining the Human Resources Committee please email email@example.com with the subject heading “Interest in Human Resources Committee.”